Cagrilintide: Weight Reduction Research From Clinical Trials

 In addition, Cagrilintide operates through wholly different pathways:

-- Significantly more potent on gastric emptying
+- In laboratory research: Significantly more potent on gastric emptying

-- Direct glucagon suppression
+- In laboratory research: Direct glucagon suppression

-- Completely different receptor system
+- In laboratory research: Completely different receptor system

 Results in the Real World from Trials